DataDog/browser-sdk/packages/logs/README.md

 | `http.url`      | String | The HTTP URL.                                                                                    |
 | `context`       | String | Extra contextual attributes added with the logger.                                               |

-**Note**: The Browser SDK will ignore modifications made to event properties not listed above.
-For more information about event properties, see the [Browser SDK repository][6].

 ### Define multiple loggers